stelzinga/MF/Management_Framework.md

 ### Software
 A Software is downloaded for free, purchased or developed.
 It achieves a specific outcome either by configuration or automating a manual Process, and/or by simplifying a Process even if it remains partially manual.

 The Profile is itself a Framework whereas the Profile Tree Items are  Definitions.
-Some key Tools used in the rest of this Note are discussed below:
+Some key Tools used in the rest of the Management Framework are discussed below:

 ### 6W Framework
 The 6W Framework aids in framing *any* topic by enforcing answers to 6 fundamental questions: *What*, *Where*, *When*, *Who*, *Why* and *How* a.k.a. *Which* (hence 6W).
 The following are examples for each: